user39201/reproducible-research_homework/README.md

 A) The data set has 33 rows and 13 columns

-B) To fit a linear model to the data, you can perform a log transformation on the data.
-For this reason, the equation for allometric law of dsDNA is transformed to log(V) = log(B) + alog(L).
+B) To fit a linear model to the data, you can perform a natural log transformation on the data.
+For this reason, the equation for allometric law of dsDNA is transformed to ln(V) = ln(B) + aln(L).
 This can be fit to the linear model y = b + mx, and have a linear regression analysis performed upon it.

-C) After performing a log transformation and a linear regression analysis on the data, my calculated values were as follows:
+C) After performing a natural log transformation and a linear regression analysis on the data, my calculated values were as follows:

-B = 1181.807 (log(B) = 7.0748, p_val = 2.28e-10 < 0.05)
+B = 1181.807 (ln(B) = 7.0748, p_val = 2.28e-10 < 0.05)

 a = 1.5152 (p_val = 6.44e-10 < 0.05)